 Dr. Christie Burton, PhD

-Dr. Christie Burton joined the Schachar team in 2012 as a post-doctoral fellow and is presently a Research Associate.
+Dr. Christie Burton joined the Schachar team in 2012 as a post-doctoral fellow and is presently a Senior Research Associate.
 She received her Ph.D. in psychology and neuroscience from the University of Toronto in 2012.
-Her previous research focused on characterizing and understanding neurobiology of behaviours relevant to drug addiction (e.g. impulsivity) in adolescents under the supervision of Dr. Paul Fletcher.
-Currently, she is studying the genomic underpinnings of attention-deficit/hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD) and autism spectrum disorder (ASD) in collaboration with the Schachar team and Dr. Paul Arnold at the University of Calgary.
+Her previous research focused on characterizing and understanding neurobiology of behaviours relevant to drug addiction (e.g., impulsivity) in adolescents under the supervision of Dr. Paul Fletcher.
+Currently, she is studying the etiological underpinnings (genomics, environmental, oral microbiome) of attention-deficit/hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD) and autism spectrum disorder (ASD) in collaboration with the Schachar team and Dr. Paul Arnold at the University of Calgary.
 Projects include the community-based Spit for Science and collaborations with the Psychiatric Genomics Consortium (PGC) ADHD and OCD working groups.
-Dr. Burton is also the Outreach Coordinator for the PGC ADHD and OCD working groups.

 Dr. Annie Dupuis, PhD